mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	He glanced at the wound and saw that the swelling had come down but blood was still draining out steadily.

-	*She's bleeding from an artery under the broken bone.*
+	*Thi's bleeding from an artery under the broken bone.*

 	He opened the pouch that Fanla had given him and used his fingers to examine its contents. *unloaded syringe, Kanosin vial...A hot tip* He pulled the hot tip out and examined the charred point. *Looks like it's still got some life*.

-	He took one more observation of her vitals while repeatedly pressing the plunger to warm it up, "convulsions; pulse fast; pressure high; temperature high."
+	He took one more observation of hae vitals while repeatedly pressing the plunger to warm it up, "convulsions; pulse fast; pressure high; temperature high."

-	The plunger was hot and he first rubbed it across his small finger while wincing in pain to quickly sanitize, and then wedged it into the space her fractured skull created to feel for the position of the artery. *About a quarter finger length in.
+	The plunger was hot and he first rubbed it across his small finger while wincing in pain to quickly sanitize, and then wedged it into the space hae fractured skull created to feel for the position of the artery. *About a quarter finger length in.
 Right posterior artery is punctured.*
 	He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kip stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
 It was Ramne, by the looks of his markings, pacing toward him.

-	"Who're you and what are you doing with Ginnu?!"
+	"Who're you?!
+What are you doing with Ginnu?!"
 Ramne demanded.

 	Kip took a defensive stance and held the blade tightly in the light so Ramne could see.

-	"I need to help her," Kip asserted.
+	"I need to help hae," Kip asserted.

 	"You're that doctor that ran off.
 The fuck you think you're doing down here?"